 Radio Shack introduced the TRS‑80 Microcomputer System, later known as the Model I, in August 1977.
 It was the first member of the original line of TRS‑80 computers.
 Radio Shack followed the Model I with the mostly compatible Model III in 1980 and then the Model 4 in April 1983.
-But other than the transportable Model 4P in November 1983 and the slightly improved Model 4D in 1985, there were no further members of this family.
+But other than the transportable Model 4P in November 1983 and the improved Model 4D in 1985, there were no further members of this computer family.

 Around the time of the development of the Model 4, Radio Shack engineers did plan a computer that could have followed it.
 Although not known by the name within Radio Shack, this often rumored computer was usually called the “Model 5″ or the “Model 4C” by the public.

 By considering all the available bits of information, it is possible to piece together details about the key features of the “Model 5″:

 - A 16-bit Z800 processor (Z80 compatible), possibly running as fast as 8 to 10 MHz.

 - Up to 512K of memory possible (the Z800 was capable of addressing 16MB).